How to Bend EMT Conduit: A Beginner’s Step-by-Step Guide

 Your Primary Tool: The Electric Conduit Bender

 The primary tool for this job is the bender itself.
-For most everyday tasks involving sizes up to 1-1/4″, an EMT hand bender is used.
-For larger diameter metal conduit electrical installations, a mechanical or hydraulic conduit bender is necessary to provide the required force.
+For many everyday tasks involving smaller EMT sizes, an EMT hand bender is used.
+For larger diameter or frequent heavy bending, mechanical or hydraulic conduit benders are used to reduce operator effort and improve consistency.

 Key Bending Terms You Must Know